Publications & Interviews

 authored an article, “New Labeling Requirements Under California’s Proposition 65 Coming in 2018: Devil is in the Details”, for the Daily Journal

 , which was published on February 13th.
-The article explains California’s Safe Drinking Water and Toxic Enforcement Act of 1986, also known as Proposition 65, and how its implementation affects required warnings and clarifies the to comply with the law, along the entire supply chain for products in California.
+The article explains new developments for California’s Safe Drinking Water and Toxic Enforcement Act of 1986, also known as Proposition 65, and how the new provisions will affect required warnings and allocate obligations along the entire supply chain for products sold in California.

 In recent years, crowdfunding websites have become a popular way for people to solicit charitable contributions to raise money for projects.
 Now, companies can use crowdfunding for a whole new purpose: to offer and sell securities to the investing public.
 While the regulations were adopted in 2015, offerings under these rules gained significant traction in 2017.
 This report gives a comprehensive year end look at the equity crowdfunding that took place during 2017 in the United States.